duydd25031999/TC_note/Software Development/Developing_Questions.md

 ### leadership-roles-5

-**Q:** {Interrogate} How do you integra te your roles as a Team Leader, Mentor, and Technical Expert to drive overall project success and team growth?
+**Q:** {Interrogate} How do you integrate your roles as a Team Leader, Mentor, and Technical Expert to drive overall project success and team growth?

 - Vietnamese outline:
   - Question: